legoandmars/GorillaTagMapProject/README.md

 ![Decimate Modifier in blender being applied](https://i.imgur.com/ijne3mw.gif)

 Getting the art style exactly right can be hard, so make sure to join the [Gorilla Tag Modding Discord](https://discord.gg/b2MhDBAzTv) if you need help or want some textures other people have made.

+## Lighting
+An important part of making a map look good is the lighting.
+Since Gorilla Tag bakes lighting, the process to get it working is a bit involved, but it's absolutely worth it.

+**When you SHOULD use lighting:**
+- Most maps
+- Complex maps with many objects
+- Maps that need shadows
+- Maps with reflections

+**When you SHOULDN'T use lighting:**
+- Maps that consist of mostly Unlit shaders
+    - For example, N64 maps, minecraft maps, etc
+- Maps where shadows aren't important
+- Maps that really need to save filesize

+If your map falls under the "SHOULDN'T USE LIGHTING" category, you can set your map's `Export Lighting` value to false and ignore the rest of this section.

+Otherwise, follow these steps to getting lighting looking nice on your map:

+### Lighting Setup
+Make sure to set your map's `Export Lighting` value to true.

+Click on your map's GameObject, and set the `Static` value next to the name in the properties window to true.

+When ask if you'd like to enable the static flags for all the child objects, click `Yes, change children`

+Every object on your map should be static EXCEPT for:
+- Objects that have an animation
+- Objects that will somehow change or get enabled/disabled, such as a trigger
+- Objects that should not have shadows

+### Lighting Meshes
+When you're initially importing a mesh, go to the properties and make sure that the `Generate Lightmap UVs` box is checked.

+Go through all of your imported meshes now and make sure it's enabled for **all of them!** (unless you know what you're doing and have applied Lightmap UVs in an external program)

+Next, go to each object with a `Mesh Renderer` in the scene, and ensure that `Contribute Global Illumination` is enabled.
+If you want to disable an object Receiving/Casting shadows, mess with the `Cast Shadows` and `Receive Shadows` properties - otherwise, leave them as the default values.

+### Lights
+Your map includes a `Directional Light` by default.
+Don't remove this unless you know what you're doing, as it (pretty accurately) recreates the base game lighting.

+You can add any other sort of `Light` to your map that you want, but ensure that the type is set to `Baked`.

+### Other Tips
+Map compile time when baking lighting for the first time may be high.
+There's not much of a workaround here, so just wait for it to finish.
+Subsequent exports will be significantly faster.

+By default, your map preview in-editor won't have shadows or proper lighting.
+If you want a preview of how it looks, go to `Window/Rendering/Lighting Settings` and click `Generate Lighting` in the bottom right.
+If you want to get rid of the baked preview data, click the little arrow next to `Generate Lighting` and click `Clear Baked Data.`

+If your map is looking too light or you want to play around with how the lighting works, try adjusting the intensity of the included `Directional Light.`

+If some materials look washed out ingame, try changing these settings on those materials:
+- Set Metallic to 0
+- Set Smoothness to 0
+- Turn off Specular Highlights
+- Turn off Reflections

 ## Triggers
 This project contains several triggers meant to add functionality and make map-making easier.
 These triggers have a physical appearance to make things easier for map makers.
 This physical appearance is removed on build, though, so don't worry about it ending up in the final map - it's all taken care of for you.